mikedotg01/simpleQuiz/README.md

 The goal is to build a timed coding quiz with multiple-choice questions, as buttons.
 The app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript - and it will feature a clean, elegant and efficient user interface.

-The quiz must be timed and count down.
+The quiz mustis timed and uses a count down.
 - feature 4 questions.
     + with 4 multiple choice buttons.
     + if you answer correctly you will be greeted by the next question.